openjdk/jdk/src/jdk.jcmd/share/man/jcmd.md

         `f` = has final method, `W` = methods rewritten, `C` = marked with `@Contended` annotation, `R` = has been redefined, `S` = is shared class (BOOLEAN, false)

+    -   `-location`: (Optional) Print the location of the class file from which the class is loaded (if available) If provided by its defining ClassLoader, this option will print a URL specifying the location of the class file (directory, jar or other URL location) from which this class was loaded.

+         Note: JDK (and other classes) loaded by a ClassLoader that does not provide a location URL to the JVM will omit this field.

 `VM.classloader_stats`
 :   Print statistics about all ClassLoaders.